openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 > #### Example of Advantage
 >
 > Vera leaps down upon her foe from a ledge ten feet above.
 The GM rules that she gains advantage 1 on the attack.
 Her Might score is 9, granting her 3d10 for attribute dice.
 The advantage 1 allows her to roll 1 extra d10.
 So she rolls 1d20 + 4d10.
-After rolling, but before calculating her total, she removes the lowest rolling d10.
+The d20 rolls a 16 and the 4d10 roll 3, 5, 7, and 9.
+She removes the lowest d10 before calculating her total, leaving her with a final roll of 16 + 5 + 7 + 9 = 37.

 Disadvantage works in a similar manner.
 When you have disadvantage, you still roll an extra number of attribute dice equal to your disadvantage value.
 However, instead of ignoring the lowest dice, you ignore the *highest* dice.

 > #### Example of Disadvantage
 >
 > Armand attempts to blast his foe with psychokinetic fire.
 However, he is currently being distracted by a smoke bomb hurled by an enemy soldier, granting him disadvantage 1.
 Furthermore, he has also been subject to the *fatigued* bane, adding on an additional disadvantage 1.
 Armand's Energy score is 5, granting him 2d6 attribute dice.
 He rolls 1d20 + 4d6.
-After rolling, but before calculating his total, he removes the two highest rolling d6s.
+After rolling, but before calculating his total, he removes the two *highest* rolling d6s.

 ### Advantage and Disadvantage Are Only Applied BEFORE Explosions